luka-group/SuRE/README.md

 :tada: This work is accepted by Findings of EMNLP2022 :tada: [Paper](https://arxiv.org/pdf/2205.09837.pdf)

+- [TODO] Codes for calibration and other ablation study/Data preprocess scripts for TACREV and SemEval
 - [Nov.
 10th 2022] We have shared codes for training and inference of SuRE.
 Come and try SuRE on TACRED in both full-training and low-resource settings or your customized datasets!

 ## Overview